ArduPilot/ardupilot_wiki/common/source/docs/common-airbotpower-power-module.rst

 -  Equivalent of three L/C filters on each power feed
 -  Equivalent of three ferrites on each power feed
 -  Voltage spikes suppression with 5.6V Zener diode (5Watts) + Capacitor
-   on Pixhawk servo rail
+   on autopilot servo rail
 -  HALL EFFECT current measurement (ACS758) for currents to 150 amps
 -  A dip-switch configurable 3S to 8S Voltage measurement
--  A primary DF13 6 position connector for direct plugging into Pixhawk power port
+-  A primary DF13 6 position connector for direct plugging into autopilot power port
--  A redundant 5.3V servo connector for standard servo cabling into Pixhawk servo rail
+-  A redundant 5.3V servo connector for standard servo cabling into autopilot servo rail
 -  A standard 12V servo connector output for powering FPV devices
 -  Oversized double redundant parallel battery inputs (solder through pads, for 10 or 12AWG wires)